 The doctors at The University of Kansas Health System take a multidisciplinary approach to treating this condition.
-Experts in pulmonary medicine, critical care, radiology, pathology and other disciplines and specialties work together to offer each person care and treatment for NTM lung disease that puts their quality of life first.
+Experts in pulmonary medicine, critical care, infectious diseases and other disciplines and specialties work together to offer each person care and treatment for NTM lung disease that puts their quality of life first.

 What is nontuberculous mycobacterial lung disease?

-Mycobacteria are tiny germs that exist throughout the environment in the soil, on plants, on animals and in the dust we breathe.
-These germs are not generally harmful, but when they find their way into a vulnerable person’s body, they can cause serious infection within the lungs.
+Mycobacteria are tiny germs that exist throughout the environment in the water we drink and in soil, on plants and in the dust we breathe.
+These germs are not generally harmful, but when they find their way into a vulnerable person’s body, they can cause serious infection in the lungs.

-Nontuberculous mycobacteria are differentiated from other, more dangerous forms of mycobacteria like those that cause tuberculosis or leprosy.
+Nontuberculous mycobacteria are differentiated from other forms of mycobacteria like those that cause tuberculosis or leprosy.
 Although NTM can be dangerous to vulnerable individuals, it is not contagious and can be treated with antibiotics and lung therapy.